-The JOP has confirmed that IMDA has selected three third party assessment bodies (ABs) to carry out the assessment of application organizations with the PRP system requirements as follows:
+The JOP has confirmed that IMDA has selected multiple third party assessment bodies (ABs) to carry out the assessment of application organizations with the CBPR and PRP Systems requirements as follows:

-1) IMDA will process any application for PRP certification to asses that the organization meets qualifying criteria, such as that organization is formed or recognized under the laws of Singapore;

-- 2) Upon acceptance, the applicant organization will select an AB which will review the applicant organization's self-assessment of its data protection/privacy policies and practices against the APEC PRP certification requirement; - 3) The AB will request clarification regarding the processes and equipment used; - 4) Also, the AB can request any supplemental documentation required from the applicant; - 5) Once the AB evaluates that the applicant organization is ready, it will conduct an onsite assessment that will evaluate the applicant organization's implementation, including effectiveness and conformance of its data protection/privacy policies and practices to the APEC PRP program requirements; - 6) The AB will issue a report to the applicant organization detailing its findings as to whether the organization is in compliance with program requirements.
-The AB will also convey to the applicant organization the areas that do not meet the program requirements, share possible best practices and allow the applicant organization a reasonable timeframe to rectify the non-compliance identified; - 7) Once the applicant organization takes corrective actions to eliminate any detected non-compliance within the timeframe identified by the AB, the AB shall review and verify the effectiveness of the corrective actions by the applicant organization to ensure that program requirements are met; - 8) Once all the requirements are met, the AB will complete the assessment report with all the assessment findings, signed off by the applicant and submit to IMDA; and - 9) IMDA will evaluate the assessment report and determine whether or not the applicant organization is in compliance with the program requirements and should be awarded a certification and listed in the PRP Compliance Directory with the required information at www.CBPRs.org.
+- IMDA will process any application for CBPR and/or PRP certification to assess that the organization meets qualifying criteria, such as that organization is formed or recognized under the laws of Singapore; - 2) Upon acceptance, the applicant organization will select an AB which will review the applicant organization's self-assessment of its data protection/privacy policies and practices against the APEC CBPR and/or PRP certification requirement; - 3) The AB will request clarification regarding the processes and equipment used; - 4) Also, the AB can request any supplemental documentation required from the applicant; - 5) Once the AB evaluates that the applicant organization is ready, it will conduct an onsite assessment that will evaluate the applicant organization's implementation, including effectiveness and conformance of its data protection/privacy policies and practices to the APEC CBPR and/or PRP program requirements; - 6) The AB will issue a report to the applicant organization detailing its findings as to whether the organization is in compliance with program requirements.
+The AB will also convey to the applicant organization the areas that do not meet the program requirements, share possible best practices and allow the applicant organization a reasonable timeframe to rectify the non-compliance identified; - 7) Once the applicant organization takes corrective actions to eliminate any detected non-compliance within the timeframe identified by the AB, the AB shall review and verify the effectiveness of the corrective actions by the applicant organization to ensure that program requirements are met; - 8) Once all the requirements are met, the AB will complete the assessment report with all the assessment findings, signed off by the applicant and submit to IMDA; and - 9) IMDA will evaluate the assessment report and determine whether or not the applicant organization is in compliance with the program requirements and should be awarded a certification and listed in the CBPR and/or PRP Compliance Directory with the required information at www.cbprs.org.